-FIPS PUB 140-3, Cryptographic Module Validation Program (CMVP)
+FIPS PUB 140-3, Cryptographic Algorithm (CAVP) and Module Validation Program (CMVP)

 The selective application of technological and related procedural safeguards is an important responsibility of every Federal organization in providing adequate security in its computer and telecommunication systems.
 The FIPS PUB 140-3 standard is applicable to all federal agencies that use cryptographic-based security systems to protect sensitive information in computer and telecommunication systems (including voice systems) as defined in